Former Murdoch executive held in UK hacking inquiry

 There was no answer from Crone's mobile phone when Reuters tried to contact him.

 Eight senior figures at the now-defunct News of the World have been charged with conspiring to hack phones, including former editor and Prime Minister David Cameron's ex-media chief Andy Coulson and Rebekah Brooks, who oversaw Murdoch's British newspaper arm News International.

-The scandal has not only rocked News Corp, it has put the notoriously aggressive British press under the spotlight and embarrassed senior politicians, including Cameron, over their often cozy ties with the Australian-born businessman.
+The scandal has not only rocked News Corp, it has put the notoriously aggressive British press under the spotlight and embarrassed senior politicians, including Cameron, over their often cosy ties with the Australian-born businessman.